Internet providers roll out broadband "nutrition" labels for consumers

 "Folks, my administration is taking a major step toward eliminating junk fees on internet bills," Mr. Biden said in a video message on his POTUS social media accounts.
 "The FCC is requiring internet providers to tell you exactly what you're paying, exactly what you're getting, when you purchase your internet plan, all on one simple label," President Biden said.

-The new label originates from an October 2023 FCC rule that requires internet service providers (ISPs) with over 100,000 subscribers to display the label at the time of purchase.
+The new label originates from an October 2023 FCC rule that requires ISPs with over 100,000 subscribers to display the label at the time of purchase.
 ISPs with 100,000 or fewer customers have until Oct.
 10 to display the label for customers.

 By then, providers will also be required to make the consumer label machine readable, which will allow third parties to better compile the data on internet service plans so consumers can compare plans.